monowireless/MWSDK_docs/en/MWX/content/install_n_build/makefile.md

 ### Adding source files

 {% hint style="success" %}
-`(MWSDK 2020-04)` If you do not place files in subdirectories, you no longer need to specify additions.
+`(MWSDK 2020-04)` If you do not place files in subfolders, you no longer need to specify additions.
 All .c .cpp files in the project file will be added.&#x20;
 {% endhint %}

 When you add a source file, you need `APPSRC_CXX` and `APP_COMMON_SRC_DIR_ADD?`.

 {% hint style="info" %}
-If you place source files in a subdirectory, you must specify the directory `APP_COMMON_SRC_DIR_ADD?`.
+If you place source files in a subfolder, you must specify the folder `APP_COMMON_SRC_DIR_ADD?`.
 {% endhint %}

 Append the name of the source file to \`APPSRC\_CXX'.
-This file name must **not** contain **a directory name**.
-Anything in a subdirectory should also be specified without a directory (i.e. if the same filename is in a subdirectory, the build will fail)
+This file name must **not** contain **a folder name**.
+Anything in a subfolder should also be specified without a folder (i.e. if the same filename is in a subfolder, the build will fail)

 ```perl
 APPSRC_CXX += myAppBhvParent.cpp